mklueh/gridsome-plugin-recommender/README.md

 Please refer to it in case of any problems related to the accuracy or performance issues that might occur when using large collections.

-## Use cases

-Generating post or product recommendations for your static site pages based on text analysis to show users additional content they might be interested in.